Disused Docks Create Opportunity in BXL

 In the meantime, the Allee du Kaai site caters to the very different needs of the existing residents of the surrounding neighbourhood.
 The youth who frequent the site comprise immigrants and second-generation immigrants mainly from Africa and Eastern Europe.
 As many of them are unemployed, the site gives them an assortment of contructive things to do.
 One of those things is to create the site itself.
 Practically everything here, from the skateboard ramps to the furniture in the site's recreation/lounge area, was built or reconditioned by the centre's own clients from donated materials.

-One of Toestand's principles is recycling of used material.
-So, for instance, an outdoor skating skating bowl is being built from donated bricks and concrete.
+One of Toestand's principles is the recycling of used material.
+So, for instance, an outdoor skating bowl is being built from donated bricks and concrete.
 In a big recreation room, counters and furniture are also donated and, in many cases, "upcycled" in the onsite wood shop.
-The co-creation between Toestand's volunteers and the project's "clients" allows the project to develop much more than if it relied on cash-support alone.
+The co-creation between Toestand's volunteers and the project's "clients" allows the project to develop much more than if it relied on cash support alone.

 Seeing what's been created by the project in such a short time, it seems a shame that it will all soon be destroyed.
-According to Toestand's contract, some of the site's buildings will be demolished in 2016 and in four year's time it will be wiped clean.
+According to Toestand's contract, some of the site's buildings will be demolished in 2016 and in four year's time the entire property will be wiped clean.

 Kennis said Toestand has indeed lobbied the landlord to retain some of the site's features in the new park.
 But he doubts the suggestion will be taken on board.
 The park is planned to cater to the area's future tenants, not the existing ones, Kennis said, and this was known from the beginning.

 But Kennis points out Allee du Kaai has already made a valuable contribution to the neighbourhood and will continue doing so for another four years.
 And hopefully, the project will have given participants skills, knowledge and social contacts that will pay dividends in the years beyond.